ikelaiah/free-pascal-cookbook/docs/index.md

 **Latest release**: FPC **3.3.2**, Lazarus IDE **3.6**.

 ## Code Repos

+Curious where the magic happens?
+You can explore the source code for Free Pascal and Lazarus:

 - The repo of the Free Pascal Compiler: [FPC - Gitlab](https://gitlab.com/freepascal.org/fpc)
 - The repo of the Lazarus IDE: [Lazarus IDE - Gitlab](https://gitlab.com/freepascal.org/lazarus)